Indie filmmaker starter kits

 Next, I would want to start investing in prime lenses.
 That means they stay at a fixed focal length.
-One of our most popular e-mount lenses is the Sony SEL85F18 FE 85mm.
-This will produce close-up shots with great contrast and detail.
+One of our most popular e-mount lenses is the Sony FE 35mm.
+This will produce beautiful, sweeping wide-angle shots.

 I considered recommending Zoom H6 audio recorder, but I decided against replacing the H4N Pro.
 The H6 upgrades from 4 to 6 recording channels.
 It allows up to 128 GB of audio data instead of 32 GB.
 There are more knob options for controlling gain.
 Most enticing, it doubles the battery life.